admiralvint/digital-clock-app/digital-clock-app/README.md

 # Digital Clock Application

-This is a minimalist modern GUI digital clock application built with Python.
-The application displays the current time and updates it every second.
-100% ChatGPT Co-Pilot project
+This is a cyberpunk inspired themed clock and crypto price application.
+Crypto prices are updated every 5 minutes 100% ChatGPT Co-Pilot project

 ## Project Structure